Fun Facts About Jasper National Park

 Canada is home to 37 national parks.
 National parks aim to protect biodiversity by conserving wildlife species and their ecological niches.
 Why visit one?
 Well, ecotourism is a growing industry these days.
 It not only boosts economic revenue but also increases conservation awareness.

 Canadian Train Vacations offers attractive packages to help you experience a memorable train journey.
-Our team of travel experts plan and book the entire trip based on your preferences.
-Enjoy a hassle-free journey to Jasper National Park and destinations around the Canadian Rockies.
+Our team of travel experts plan and book your entire trip based on your preferences.
+Enjoy a hassle-free journey to Jasper National Park and the Canadian Rockies.
 This article outlines 15 Jasper National Park fun facts you must know before undertaking a trip here.

 1. Jasper is a UNESCO World Heritage Site

 UNESCO declared Jasper National Park a World Heritage Site in 1984.
-The stunning and diverse mountainous terrain is home to several glaciers, lakes, canyons, waterfalls, peaks, limestone caves, and fossils.
+The stunning and diverse mountain landscape has several glaciers, lakes, canyons, waterfalls, peaks, and fossils.

 2. It's the biggest national park in the Rockies

-The government created the Jasper Forest Park reserve in 1907 to encompass 13,000 square km of terrain along the transcontinental railway through the Athabasca Valley.
+The government created the Jasper Forest Park reserve in 1907 to encompass 13,000 square kilometres (5019 square miles) of terrain along the transcontinental railway through the Athabasca Valley.
 It received the status of a national park later in 1930.

 4. It gets more than 2 million visitors a year

 Jasper National Park is among the most-visited national parks in the Canadian Rockies.
 It sees over two million visitors annually.
-Its popularity increased after appearing in the Outside magazine ranking of the top 30 national parks globally.
+It appeared in Outside magazine's ranking of the top 30 national parks in the world.

 5. There's almost 2,000 stunning lakes

-One of the most interesting facts about Jasper National Park is that it is home to almost 1800 lakes!
-Some are easily visible, while others inconspicuously lie behind mountainous terrains.
+One of the most interesting facts about Jasper National Park is that it is home to 1,762 lakes!
+Some are easily visible, while others inconspicuously lie behind the mountains.
+Only 107 of the lakes have been named.
 Famous lakes include Pyramid, Maligne, and Patricia Lakes.

 6. It's home to the highest peak in Alberta